XplaiNLP/xplainlp.github.io/content/publication/Augmented-Political-Leaning/index.md

 ---
 title: 'Augmented Political Leaning Detection: Leveraging Parliamentary Speeches for Classifying News Articles'
-subtitle: 'Charlott Jakob, Pia Wenzel, Salar Mohtaj, Vera Schmitt'
+subtitle: 'Charlott Jakob, Pia Wenzel, Salar Mohtaj, Vera Schmitt - In *Proceedings of the 4th Workshop on Computational Linguistics for the Political and Social Sciences*'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here